jsmy-CTH/Botfip/README.md

 This completes the framework for deducing possible ots and values through funcimg.

 ## Acknowledgement
 We thank the authors of the following repositories for their open-source code, which has been of great help to our research @jsmy-CTH @Peter-Bloomberg.
-At the same time, we would like to thank Mfeducation for their support and assistance.
+At the same time, we would like to thank MFEducation for their support and assistance.
 In addition, our code development mainly refer to the https://github.com/salesforce/LAVIS project, in this thank salesforce very much for their excellent work.

 ## Citation